-Our three storey townhouse is elegant and furnished mostly with antique furniture and some good art pieces.
-Some areas may seem a bit dated or faded to some.
+Our three storey, unpretentious, townhouse is elegant and furnished mostly with antique furniture and some nice art pieces.
 We are very nicely situated on a corner facing a church, and quite close to the centre.
 It works well for parties of 6 to 18 guests; 25 if one public room is used as a bedroom.
-We have only recently joined the site, hence no reviews.
+We have only recently joined the site, hence few reviews.
 I

 The house is normally set up with seven double bedrooms, but bed arrangements are flexible by arrangement as we have additional single beds and bunks.
 There is a bathroom on each floor, a lovely living room with a grand piano, a large dining room, a front and a back patio garden.
 The 1860 house is homely and full of character.
 It is close to shops and buses and many tourist sites are within walking distance.

 It is an excellent base for visiting Edinburgh and Scotland, as it is approximately 15 minutes walk from the bus station, train station and Scottish tour bus departure points.
 Most of the galleries and museums as well as the Royal Botanical Gardens are within walking distance.

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest Amenities||300 m|